-Version: which version of this ring, this field could be Rapid Super Ring, Super Ring, or Any Ring
+Version: which version of this ring, this field could be Rapid Super Ring or Super Chain

 Role: This Switch is RM or nonRM

 Status: If this field is Normal which means the redundancy is approved.
 If any one of the link in this Ring is broken, then the status will be Abnormal.